 6 Young Women Went To The U.N.
-With A Bill Of Rights For Global Girls
+With A Bill Of Rights For Girls

 Six young women went to the U.N. yesterday to present a document that has no precedent: a Global Girls' Bill of Rights.